 There are three reasons (theoretically) that a baby will open his/her bowels before birth (Unsworth & Vause 2010):

-- Because their digestive system has reached maturity and the bowel has begun working.
-This is the most common reason and 30-40% of post-term babies will have passed meconium in-utero.
+- Because their digestive system has reached maturity and the intestine has begun working ie. moving the meconium out.
+This is the most common reason – 15-20% of term babies and 30-40% of post-term babies will have passed meconium in-utero.

 Meconium Aspiration Syndrome (MAS)